CHCAA-EDUX/introduction-to-scientific-computing/lessons/lesson_02.md

 # Lesson 2: Simple data types, variable assignment, functions, and modules #

+ In programming language terminology, Python in this case, an "expression" is an instruction that combines values and operators (and functions) and always evaluates down to a new value.
+An expression is opposed to a "statement" that is just a standalone instruction that the Python interpreter can excute.
+When you type a statement on the command line, Python executes it and displays the result, if there is one.
+The result of a print statement is a value.

 ## Lesson 2.1: Simple data types ##

 ### Data types (simple) ###